openshift/file-integrity-operator/README.md

 ```
 In the `spec`:
 * **nodeSelector**: Selector for nodes to schedule the scan instances on.
 * **tolerations**: Specify tolerations to schedule on nodes with custom taints.
-When not specified, a default toleration allowing running on master nodes is applied.
+When not specified, a default toleration allowing running on master and infra nodes is applied.
 * **config**: Point to a ConfigMap containing an AIDE configuration to use instead of the CoreOS optimized default.
 See "Applying an AIDE config" below.
 * **config.gracePeriod**: The number of seconds to pause in between AIDE integrity checks.
 Frequent AIDE checks on a node may be resource intensive, so it can be useful to specify a longer interval.
 Defaults to 900 (15 mins).
 * **config.maxBackups**: The maximum number of AIDE database and log backups (leftover from the re-init process) to keep on a node.
 Older backups beyond this number are automatically pruned by the daemon.
 Defaults to 5.